lammps/lammps/doc/src/fix_numdiff.rst

 :doc:`output commands <Howto_output>`, which stores the components of the force on each atom as calculated by finite difference.
-The per-atom values can only be accessed on timesteps that are multiples of *Nfreq* since that is when the finite difference forces are calculated.
+The per-atom values can only be accessed on timesteps that are multiples of *Nevery* since that is when the finite difference forces are calculated.

 No parameter of this fix can be used with the *start/stop* keywords of